Chinmaytikole/offline_RAG_chatbot/README.md

 - **Python 3.13**: The `audioop` module used by `SpeechRecognition` was removed.
 Use Python 3.10–3.12.
 - **Large PDFs**: Ingestion time scales with PDF size and image count.
 The vector store is rebuilt from scratch on every ingestion.
-- **First Whisper use**: Requires internet to download the model.
-Subsequent uses are fully offline.
+- **Whisper model**: Requires internet during `install.bat` to download the model.
+After that, fully offline.

 ---